 5) Paint the surface of the DIY dining table.

-After I sanded the surface well and finally also freed it from dust, it could then finally be painted.
-To preserve the natural character of the wood, I painted the wooden planks with a paint roller, a brush and a transparent Hard wax oil It protects the wood and gives the DIY dining table a slight glossy effect.
-After about 12 hours, the oil is dry and the surface already shines in its final appearance.
+After I had sanded the surface well and finally removed the dust, it was finally ready to be painted.
+To preserve the natural character of the wood, I painted the wooden planks with a paint roller, a brush and a transparent hard wax oil deleted.

 6) Process metal runners and screw them with surface.